How Treatment Works

 How do you track progress?

-Every two weeks, we check in on how your kid is doing using tools that measure specific symptoms.
+Every two weeks, we check in on how your kid is doing.
+Your care team uses their clinical expertise along with what you and your child tell us, plus specific tools that measure symptoms.
 This way, we know what's actually helping.
 If something isn't working, we change our approach.
-Tracking tools we use:

 • PHQ-9: Tracks depression symptoms